-All students must meet one-on-one in meetings with their Navigator at or within one week of orientation.
-Ideally, the initial meeting with the student should be face-toface to establish a personal relationship between the CCN and the student.
+All students must meet with their Navigator one-on-one at or within one week of orientation.
+Ideally, the initial meeting with the student should be face-to-face to establish a personal relationship between the CCN and the student.

-Other acceptable options to connect with students are via telephone calls, texting, video- conferencing, or other digital options.
+Other acceptable options to connect with students are via telephone calls, texting, video-conferencing, or other digital options.
 The method of contact should be documented in the CCN Activity Log.
 The following actions should take place during the initial meeting between the student and the CCN:

-- Discussion of community supports (e.g., barriers to education/employment and reviewing the "How Can We Help You?" section of the Career Pathway Plan). - Identification of learning differences for referral purposes (e.g., appropriate assessment accommodations) and/or informing instructional strategies (e.g., differentiated instruction). - Referral(s) to partners and resources to assist student in removing barriers to educational and employment pursuits.
+- Discussion of community supports (e.g., barriers to education/employment and reviewing the "How Can We Help You?" section of the College and Career Pathway Plan). - Identification of learning differences for referral purposes (e.g., appropriate assessment accommodations) and/or informing instructional strategies (e.g., differentiated instruction). - Referral(s) to partners and resources to assist student in removing barriers to educational and employment pursuits.

-A Career Pathway Plan must be completed for each student.
-CCNs are to use their best professional judgment to determine what engagement is pertinent an ESL for a student's progression toward postsecondary education or transition to the workforce.
+At minimum, a College and Career Pathway Plan must be initiated for each student.
+A good-faith effort must be made by the CCN to complete each section/page of the College and Career Pathway Plan, ensuring comprehensive counseling and guidance to each student.
+CCNs are to use their best professional judgment to determine what engagement is pertinent for a low-level ESL, incarcerated, or rehabilitation student's progression toward postsecondary education or transition to the workforce.

-A simplified Career Pathway Plan, found in Appendix J, is available for incarcerated students or in a residential rehabilitation program with restricted or limited career or Labor Market Information (LMI) exploration resources.
+A simplified College and Career Pathway Plan, found in Appendix J, is available for incarcerated students or students in a residential rehabilitation program with restricted or limited career or Labor Market Information (LMI) exploration resources.

-The "How May We Help You" section of the Career Pathway Plan (Appendix J) is designed to alert provider staff to students' non-academic barriers that may inhibit program engagement.
+The "How May We Help You" section of the College and Career Pathway Plan (Appendix J) is designed to alert provider staff to students' non-academic barriers that may inhibit program engagement.
 This section of the form may be completed by any program staff at intake and will be particularly useful for Navigators during initial sessions with students.

-The Career Pathway Plan is not designed to be completed in a single meeting.
+The College and Career Pathway Plan is not designed to be completed in a single meeting.
 The plan guides conversations and action steps between the CCN and the student.
 The time it takes to complete each section of the plan will vary by individual student, according to where the student is in their educational journey and their career aspirations.
-Full completion of the plan is expected and CCNs shall retain a copy in the student's paper or electronic file.
-CCNs should document any reasons for noncompletion in the Career Pathway Plan Notes section and retain them in the student's file.
+Full completion of the plan is anticipated and CCNs shall retain a copy in the student's paper or electronic file.
+CCNs should document any reasons for non-completion in the College and Career Pathway Plan Notes section and retain them in the student's file.

-Navigators using a digital case management system (CMS) - including, but not limited to, Capsule, One-Flow, or Starfish - may substitute system documentation in place of the Career Pathway Plan, provided that such documentation directly aligns with the information collected on the Career Pathway Plan, found in Appendix J. If CCNs have questions about whether or not their system records meet KYAE requirements, they should contact the College and Career Navigator Senior Coordinator.
+Navigators using a digital case management system (CMS) - including, but not limited to, Capsule, One-Flow, or Starfish - may substitute system documentation in place of the College and Career Pathway Plan, provided that such documentation directly aligns with the information collected on the College and Career Pathway Plan, found in Appendix J. If CCNs have questions about whether or not their system records meet OAE requirements, they should contact the College and Career Navigator Senior Coordinator.